Rodrigossz/KM-w-Audio/README.md

 * Blog Container: Just follow [this](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) process to create a container within the storage account you just created above.

-* In the same region you have been using since the begining, use [this](https://docs.microsoft.com/en-us/azure/search/cognitive-search-attach-cognitive-services) process to create a Cognitive Services resource.
+* In the same region you have been using since the beginning, use [this](https://docs.microsoft.com/en-us/azure/search/cognitive-search-attach-cognitive-services) process to create a Cognitive Services resource.
 It will be necessary because we have more the 20 files.
 And it'll be used at the **Import Data** step.
 This resource is required for billing proposes.
 The image below will help you to create this service.

 ![Resource](./images/resource.JPG)